We offer a comprehensive benefits plan to all residents, including health, dental, life insurance and paid leave.

 Residents/fellows must request enrollment and provide proof of such coverage to the UB Office of Graduate Medical Education annually during the open enrollment period or within the notification requirements of a qualifying life event or becoming newly eligible.

-Dental insurance coverage is available through BlueCross BlueShield of Western New York effective on the first day residents/fellows are required to report to UB.
+Dental insurance coverage is available through Highmark.
 The plan assists with preventive, basic and major dental expenses to a maximum of $1,250/plan year/insured.

 Group basic life insurance coverage is provided through Lincoln Financial Group in the amount of $50,000.
 The coverage also includes accidental death and dismemberment (AD&D) benefits.
-Premiums are paid in full by the employer.
+Premiums for the group basic life insurance coverage are paid in full by the employer.

 Coverage of up to $2500 per month for PGY-1 and PGY-2 residents and $3000 per month for PGY-3 residents and beyond is provided through Guardian after 180 days of disability.
 The coverage guarantees income to eligible residents/fellows if they become unable to practice due to sickness or injury, including HIV.
 Excellent conversion privileges are available upon completion of residency/fellowship training.
 Premiums are paid in full by the employer.

-We provide standard allowances within the requirements of the Residency Review Committee (RRC) and board certification for vacation, sick leave and paid holidays.
+We provide standard allowances with the requirements of the Accreditation Council for Graduate Medical Education (ACGME), American Board of Medical Specialties (ABMS), Commission on Dental Accreditation (CODA) and board certification for vacation, sick leave and paid holidays.

-Any leave of absence, disability leave, or other time off those results in the resident/fellow’s inability to meet RRC or Board eligibility requirements for training time will result in an extension of the training program.
+Any leave of absence that may result in the resident/fellow’s inability to meet Board eligibility requirements for training time will result in an extension of the training program.

 Our program offers residents additional employment benefits such as call rooms at our affiliated hospitals and access to university athletic and library facilities.